merwane/gilfoyle/README.md

-# Gilfoyle's notifier when Bitcoin drops bellow a certain price.
+# Gilfoyle's notifier when a cryptocurrency drops bellow a certain price.

 > Oh that's the song **You suffer by Napalm Death.**